Grand Academy for Future Villains

 - 300 % negative mentions

-Players appreciate the high replayability of the game, citing numerous choices and paths that encourage multiple playthroughs.
+Players appreciate the high replayability of the game due to the numerous choices and factions available, allowing for varied experiences in each playthrough.

 “There are a lot of choices and paths to explore, providing significant replayability value.”